ghiculescu/payaus-docs/_posts/timesheets/2013-07-17-allowances.md

 ### Creating Allowances

-To get started, create your allowances on the shift allowances page.
+To get started, create your allowances on the shift allowances page (accessed via the Payroll menu).

 ![The allowances menu item](/img/timesheets/allowances_menu.png)